imcdona/sipsimpleclient-msrp-example/README.md

-# SipSimple client-example
+# SIP SIMPLE client example

 This is a small example of establishing a VoIP call with SIP in Python.
-It correct some errors of the [official example](http://sipsimpleclient.org/projects/sipsimpleclient/wiki/SipDeveloperGuide).
+It correct some errors of the [official SIP SIMPLE library example](http://sipsimpleclient.org/projects/sipsimpleclient/wiki/SipDeveloperGuide).

 ### Install dependencies
 http://sipsimpleclient.org/projects/sipsimpleclient/wiki/SipDeveloperGuide

-### Example
+### Running

 ```sh
 python sample.py